Why This Matters

 Essential Features:

-• Privacy - For changing ostomy bags
+• Privacy for changing ostomy bags

-• Flat surfaces - To organize supplies
+• Flat surfaces to organize supplies

-• Good lighting - For safe bag changes
+• Good lighting for safe bag changes

-• Running water - For cleaning
+• Running water for cleaning

-• Waste disposal - For used supplies
+• Waste disposal for used supplies

-• Accessibility - Grab bars and space
+• Accessibility with grab bars and space

 Without these features, simple restroom use becomes stressful or impossible.